Welcome to Acumen. Do check out our pages and great poems.

 Thank you to everyone submitting poems and prose.
 Acumen has been experiencing a wonderful increase in submissions lately, and we’re grateful for the interest in our magazine.
 Thanks for your patience while everything is carefully reviewed.
 Please remember we do not accept simultaneous submissions, but we consider postal and electronic submissions.
 We do, however, encourage contributors to carefully review our submission guidelines to ensure their work aligns with what we publish – poetry and prose on poetry-related topics, and not short stories.
 To prepare your submission and for more information please see here.

-I end with lines that have been attributed to Yeats, but more likely originated from English author and playwright, Eden Phillpotts: ‘The universe is full of magic things, patiently waiting for our senses to grow sharper.’
-I hope that the coming months give you magical things that your senses can sharpen to find, especially through the troubled world that often surrounds us.
+I’ll end with lines that have been attributed to Yeats, but more likely originated from English author and playwright, Eden Phillpotts: ‘The universe is full of magic things, patiently waiting for our senses to grow sharper.’
+I hope that the coming times give you magical things that your senses can sharpen to find, especially through the troubled world that often surrounds us.
+Thank you for supporting Acumen.